DaveArchetype/mhtest/README.md

 We also ask that you update the readme with answers to the following questions

 1. Given more time, what other changes you would have liked to make?
+- I have added this in the beginning of this file.
 2. What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.
+- The mortgage area seems that it needs more information.
+I would add a section that shows the monthly payment, the total amount paid and the total interest paid.
+I would also add a section that shows the total amount paid for the property, including the mortgage and the original price.

 ----